Sign up to our Newsletter

 Aside from the content of the questions being different, the way the questions are administered is also different.

-For the GRE, students’ accuracy in answering questions at the beginning of the test influences the difficulty of the questions given to them at the end of the test.
+For the GRE, students’ accuracy in answering questions at the beginning of the test influences the difficulty of the questions at the end.
 For instance, if you do well on the first set of math questions, the next set will be more difficult.

 On the other hand, the LSAT’s questions are pre-determined before test takers even begin the exam and don’t change depending on their performance.